IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_snapshots.md

     kubectl apply -f <filename>.yaml
     ```

-3. Verify that the VolumeSnapshot was created.
+3. Verify that the volume snapshot was created.

     Run the `kubectl describe volumesnapshot` command.